 1. Secure a Living

-If you don’t have a job or a legitimate business (not network marketing) make sure you have at least six months worth of money saved, in order to survive.
+If you have not secured a job, or run a business, be sure to have at least six months of income saved, to survive.

 3. Pace Yourself

-mind you have to start from the bottom and work your way up.
-What I mean is, you may have to start off as a Production Assistant before working as a film director on a major film project.
+The film industry in Atlanta is booming, but you will have to start at the bottom and work your way up.
+You may have to start as a Background Actor or Production Assistant before bigger roles happen.

 4. Learn the City